massimobonanni/mslearn-azure-developer/instructions/azure-storage/01-blob-storage-resources-dotnet.md

 To complete the exercise, you need:

 * An Azure subscription.
 If you don't already have one, you can [sign up for one](https://azure.microsoft.com/).
-* [Visual Studio Code](https://code.visualstudio.com/) on one of the [supported platforms](https://code.visualstudio.com/docs/supporting/requirements#_platforms).
-* [C# extension](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) for Visual Studio Code.
-* [.NET 8](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) is the target framework.

 ## Create an Azure Storage account

-In this section of the exercise you create a resource group and Azure Storage account.
-You also record the endpoint, and access key for the account.
+In this section of the exercise you create the needed resources in Azure with the Azure CLI.

 1. In your browser navigate to the Azure portal [https://portal.azure.com](https://portal.azure.com); signing in with your Azure credentials if prompted.